pandammonium/blipper-widget/readme.txt

 == Description ==

-Blipper Widget displays your latest entry (latest blip) on Blipfoto in a widget on your WordPress website.
+Blipper Widget displays your latest entry (latest blip) on Blipfoto in a classic widget on your WordPress website.

+***

+__NB Blipper Widget will not work with Gutenberg blocks.__

+To use Blipper Widget with WordPress Gutenberg block widgets (included in WP 5.9 and later), you _must_ install [a plugin that enables classic widgets](https://en-gb.wordpress.org/plugins/search/classic+widgets/).
+This may change in the future.

+***

 Currently, Blipper Widget: